hwangisgone/OOP_history_proj/README.md

 ## Outline Modules

+1. Data package

 	1. Data crawling

 		> This is crawling data module, which searchs related link and extract data

 	2. Database

 		> This is database: include database interface and Json implementation of database interface

 	3. Entity

 		> This is module to modelize the object in database into Java class

+2. Service package

+	1. Search

+		> This is a module which provides search service

 ## Working Process

 > For better understand the module, see the UML model in Specification directory

 > Current work: Only tested on Historical character from wikipedia website.
-Working on loading data from database and modelize the data into java objects for historical character.
+Working on search service

+- Work done:

-- Working on searching and extract Vietnamese Historical characters from wikipedia websites
+	- searching and extract Vietnamese Historical characters from wikipedia websites

 	- The attributes of Historical character is declared at [file](./Data/DataConfigure/attributeHistoricalCharacter.json)

 	- The data extracted is stored in [Data directory](./Data/Database/historical-character/)

 	- Creating database interface, the design is [database interface](./Source/data/database/)

+	- provide search service [service module](./Source/service/search/), design was stored in Specification directory.

 ## Running Instruction